-If you want to take the risk to try and fix your hair at home you can consider the following options:
+If you still wish to take the risk to try and fix your hair at home you can consider the following options:

-1. Work on removing the green by applying a homemade ketchup or tomato paste mask.
+1. Work on removing green with homemade ketchup or tomato paste mask.

 The red from the tomatoes along with their acid counteracts the green tones.
-Simply massage the tomato produce of your choice into damp hair.
+Simply massage the tomato product of your choice into damp hair.

 2. To address the lightness, apply a darker shade of the same brand to your hair.

 Keep it on for about half of the recommended time.
 Check your color every five minutes.